johngodlee/geosci_linux_intro/geosci_linux_intro.md

 ls
 ```

 followed by the <Enter> key.
 All commands must be followed by the <Enter> key to run them.
+The `ls` command should output a list of the directories and files inside the `~` directory, because that is the directory we are currently in.

 To change to another directory, type `cd` then the directory name.
 List the directories in your current directory using `ls` then pick one and change to it: